Managing Telecom Customer Accounts and Number Ranges

 Getting these right from the start saves trouble later.
 A customer without a tariff won’t have their calls rated.
 A customer without a payment method won’t be included in automated payment runs.

 The customer management documentation covers all the fields available and what each one does.
-The customer user guide is a good starting point if you’re new to the platform.
+Tariff setup itself is covered separately in our call tariffs and pricing guide.

 Managing Telephone Numbers

 Telephone numbers are how SAFE links calls to customers.
-When a CDR arrives, the platform looks up who owns the calling number and rates the call against their tariff.
+When a call detail record arrives, the platform looks up who owns the calling number and rates the call against their tariff.

 This means your number assignments need to be accurate and current.
 Key tasks include:

-Keep your ranges tidy.
-When a customer gives back part of a range, split and update accordingly.
+Whether you store numbers individually or as ranges, keep them tidy.
+When a customer gives back a number or part of a range, update the records straight away.
 Stale number assignments are one of the most common causes of CDR processing errors.

 Attaching Services and Features